eclipsesource/tabris-js-docs/docs/2.0/api/NavigationView.md

 Type: *string*, supported values: `light`, `dark`, `default`, default: `default`

-Controls the color scheme used for the toolbars overflow menu.
+Controls the color scheme used for the toolbar's overflow menu.
 When set to `"default"` the theme is inherited from the toolbar.
 Available only on Windows.

 ### win_toolbarTheme